CDSeattleMEAN201710/jack_brounstein/readme.md

 Power Levels|
 Quote Ranks **GitHub**|

-## Week 3

-### Monday, October 16
+### Friday, October 13

 Angular routes and services

 Read Services and Routing

 Read Routing & Observables and Services, Promises, & HTTP.
-Note that we'll be using the HTTP module tomorrow to make requests to our server once we have a full MEAN app.
+Note that we'll be using the HTTP module next week to make requests to our server once we have a full MEAN app.

 In the afternoon, we'll build a custom pipe to filter an array of data